nextlevelshit/web-coding-classes/WCC-Session-1/README.md

 ### GitHub

 GitHub is a collaborative platform for hosting, sharing, discussing and maintaining code in a central point, so every involved person can investigate, search and read about others and his or her own projects.
-You can use this platform to host you're own project and decide if it should be visible for the public audience.
+You can use this platform to host your own project and decide if it should be visible for the public audience.
-If you want to code something privately just with your friends or co-workers, this is totally fine and possible.
+If you want to code something privately, just with your friends or co-workers, this is totally fine and possible.

 ![Screenshot of Landingpage of github.com](./screenshot-github.png)
 <div align="center">
-  <small><i>Landingpage of github.com</i></small>
+  <small><i>Landing page of github.com</i></small>
 </div>
 <br><br>

 Think about getting an account here.
-Later on it will make things much easier, because all the source codes here are versioned with git, a massivly important piece of code to help to make code maintainable.
+Later on it will make things much easier, because all the source code here are versioned with a tool called "Git".
+Git is a massivly important tool to help to make code maintainable.

 #### Questions

-1. What are common alternatives of *GitHub*?
+1. What are common alternatives to *GitHub*?
 Can you find some on the web and how do they differ from *GitHub*?
 2. What is the business model of *GitHub*?
 How do they make money?
 3. What is the most popular programming language used in the projects hosted on *GitHub*?